runceel/ReactiveProperty/docs/docs/features/Collections.md

 </Page>
 ```

-When the ResetCommand execute, then clear the Messages.
+When the `ResetCommand` is executed, clear the Messages.

 ![Reset](./images/collections-reactivecollection-readonly-collection-reset.gif)

 ## IFilteredReadOnlyObservableCollection

-This provides collection which filter realtime from ObservableCollection.
+A collection which filters in realtime from `ObservableCollection`.
-IFilteredReadOnlyObservableCollection watch the PropertyChanged event of source collection item and the CollectionChanged event.
+`IFilteredReadOnlyObservableCollection` watches the `PropertyChanged` event of the source collection item and the `CollectionChanged` event.

 ```csharp
 public class ValueHolder : INotifyPropertyChanged